-This course covers how to construct and work with pivot tables and to look at data in a variety of ways.
+This course covers how to construct and work with pivot tables and look at data in various ways.
 During the course the attendees will learn how to use this powerful reporting tool to summarize data in a spreadsheet.
 Attendees will also learn how to filter the tables, use a variety of calculations, and create and modify pivot tables.

 Failure Mode and Effects Analysis (FMEA)

 This course provides an introduction to the concept and use of Failure Mode and Effects Analysis (FMEA) to support improvement work.
 Attendees will learn when to use FMEA, the steps to conduct, and how to create and use operational definitions for risk prioritization.

 This course provides an introduction to the development of project goals.
 When drafting project charters, it is important to have well-drafted goals that align with the overall goals of the department.
 An overview of organizational goal setting and the importance of cascading goals will be presented.

 The Plan Do Study Act course takes the PDSA methodology from concept to practical implementation.
 The course provides a brief history and overview of the iterative four-step methodology, discusses key concepts of PDSA, and demonstrates the cycle through the use of a hands-on exercise.

 This course provides an overview of the Project Management process and describes the primary responsibilities of a project sponsor.
 Attendees will be presented with a project management framework and then walk step-by-step through a series of best practices and tools associated with the project sponsor role.

 This course provides an introduction to the understanding, creation, and use of spaghetti diagrams.
 Attendees will learn the method and techniques for creating spaghetti diagrams that are used in exposing and evaluating possible sources of waste in order to optimize workflow and identify opportunities for process improvement.

 SPC XL Training